Ultralong-distance quantum correlations in three-terminal Josephson junctions: Physical picture

-Andreev reflection \cite{Andreev} at a normal metal-superconductor ($NS$) interface converts the supercurrent carried by Cooper pairs in $S$ into normal current of quasiparticles in $N$.
-Namely, spin-up electron from $N$ is Andreev-reflected as spin-down hole and Cooper pair is transmitted into the condensate.
-The semi-classical trajectories of the incoming electron and outgoing hole are separated on the $NS$ interface by less than the BCS coherence length $\xi_0$, which is why Andreev reflection is nonlocal at the scale of the BCS coherence length.
+Andreev reflection \cite{Andreev} at a normal metal-superconductor ($NS$) interface converts the supercurrent carried by Cooper pairs in $S$ into normal current in $N$.
+Namely, spin-up electron from $N$ is Andreev-reflected {as a spin-down hole and a Cooper pair} is transmitted into the condensate.
+The semiclassical trajectories of the incoming electron and outgoing hole are separated on the $NS$ interface by less than the {superconducting coherence} length $\xi_{ball}(0)$, which is why Andreev reflection is nonlocal at the scale of the superconducting coherence length.

 The experimental evidence \cite{exp-CPBS1,exp-CPBS2,exp-CPBS3,exp-CPBS4,exp-CPBS5,exp-CPBS6,exp-CPBS7,exp-CPBS8} for the theoretical prediction of nonlocal Andreev reflection \cite{theory-CPBS1,theory-CPBS2,theory-CPBS3,theory-CPBS4,theory-CPBS4-bis,theory-CPBS4-ter,theory-CPBS5,theory-CPBS6,theory-CPBS7,theory-CPBS8,theory-CPBS9,theory-CPBS10,theory-CPBS11,theory-noise8,theory-noise9,theory-noise11} involves three-terminal configurations, such as the above mentioned $F_aSF_b$ or $N_aSN_b$ devices.